 The three supported Out of Path topologies for the Exinda are as follows:

-1. The Exinda connected to a router that is configured through the Web Cache Communication Protocol (WCCP) v2.
+1. The Exinda is connected to a switch or router that is configured through the Web Cache Communication Protocol (WCCP) v2.

 You can read more about it here: Accelerating Traffic with WCCP

-2. The Exinda connected to a router that is configured to use Policy Based Routing (PBR).
+2. The Exinda is connected to a router that is configured to use Policy Based Routing (PBR).

 - You can read more about it here: Basic Policy-Based Routing